If your question isn't answered below, please contact us at email@example.com.

 What if I don't want to or can't take a leadership role in hosting a fundraiser or educational event?
 How else can I get involved with UNICEF?

 There are many ways for volunteers to make an impact other than hosting an event.
-Other volunteer activities include advocating on behalf of UNICEF by writing your legislators and signing petitions; reading UNICEF stories to learn about the challenges facing the world's children and UNICEF's work; sharing your thoughts and ideas with other volunteers by joining the discussion on our action center; and volunteering at or attending a local volunteer-led UNICEF event.
+Other volunteer activities include advocating on behalf of UNICEF by writing your legislators and signing petitions; reading UNICEF stories to learn about the challenges facing the world's children and UNICEF's work; sharing your thoughts and ideas with other volunteers by joining the discussion on our website; and volunteering at or attending a local volunteer-led UNICEF event.

 Who should I contact for information for my school report or for interviews about UNICEF?